ybur-yug/volt_tutorial/README.md

 # NOTE:

-#### I have access to the permissions and ownership pieces that will ship soon, and
-#### will add these sections as soon as they are complete, as I'm doing it in a private repo
+#### I have access to the permissions and ownership pieces that willship soon, andwill add these sections as soon as they are complete, as I'm doing it in a private repo
 #### Stay tuned :) 3/26

 Hi.
 You're a developer, or someone interested in writing some code.
 A web app even!
 This is fun.
 Awesome.